 - fact investigation;

-Students also have the opportunity to engage in community lawyering and mobilization efforts and to work on legislative and other law reform initiatives.
+Students also have the opportunity to engage in community lawyering and to work on legislative and other law reform initiatives.

 This clinic is part of the WilmerHale Legal Services Center (LSC), a general practice community law office in Jamaica Plain.
 LSC’s diverse clinics provide clinical instruction to second- and third-year law students and serve as a laboratory for the innovative delivery of legal services.
 Students are taught and mentored under the supervision and guidance of clinical instructors and fellows in one of LSC’s litigation clinical practices.